coder/coder/docs/ides/web-ides.md

 ## SSH Fallback

-If you prefer to run Web IDEs in localhost, you can port forward using [SSH](../ides.md#ssh) or the Coder CLI `port-forward` sub-command.
+If you prefer to run web IDEs in localhost, you can port forward using [SSH](../ides.md#ssh) or the Coder CLI `port-forward` sub-command.
 Some Web IDEs may not support URL base path adjustment so port forwarding is the only approach.